-Popular Western Union and MoneyGram both have a presence in Croatia and can send a cash payment quickly, but these speedy transfers can be expensive.
+Western Union and MoneyGram each have establishments in Croatia, so they can send a cash payment quickly, but such speedy transfers are generally expensive ones as well.
 An online specialist like World First could save you money with lower fees and stronger exchange rates.

 World First International Money Transfers